 Quinones, S. (2015).
 Dreamland.
 Bloomsbury Press.
 New York, NY.

-We welcome guest columnist, Malcolm Horn.
-Dr. Horn is a member of TCI's Advisory Board and will be presenting a live webinar on Opiate Use Disorder on April 7, 2023.
-Join us and earns 2 CEs!
-She has also provided instruction on topics such as SUD and Clinical Supervision Licensure and Telehealth.
+We welcome guest columnist Malcolm Horn.
+Dr. Horn is a TCI's Advisory Board member and has provided courses for TCI on topics such as Opiate Use Disorder, SUD, and Clinical Supervision Licensure and Telehealth.

 About Dr. Malcolm Horn, PhD, LCSW, LAC, SAP, MAC: